 HPV at a Glance

-- There are a few types that can lead to cervical and other cancers
+- A few types can lead to cervical and other cancers

-- Treatment is available for cell changes in the cervix caused by HPV
+- Treatment available for cell changes in the cervix caused by HPV

 - There are ways to reduce your risk of getting HPV